ansible-ThoTeam/thoteam.var_as_file/README.md

 <!--te-->

 ## DISCLAIMER
 **This is an ongoing and alpha stage work.
-It has not yet been tested in a lot of situation and might suffer from bugs making it unusable with some modules.
+It has not yet been tested in a lot of situations and might suffer from bugs making it unusable with some modules.
 More over (see [Security](#security) below), it is not compatible with ansible concurrent use yet and some data currently persisted on disk should be stored elsewhere.
 Use at your own risk**